 Things get a little more complicated here for those new to video and this is something we will cover in more detail later but for now, there are a couple of things to think about.

 For best results, and something which stems from film footage days, it is best to use a shutter speed that is double the frame rate.
-So, if shooting 25fps, use a shutter speed of 1/50th second and if shooting 30fps use a shutter speed of 1/60th second or a multiple of (120th, 250th, 500th and so on).
+So, if shooting 25fps, use a shutter speed of 1/50th second and if shooting 30fps use a shutter speed of 1/60th second or a multiple of that (120th, 250th, 500th and so on).

 The shutter speed also determines the look of the footage.

-Anyway, that is enough for all of you that are new to video, we will cover all this and more in greater detail as this section grows so for now, learn to use and enjoy capturing video footage using our tips at All Things Photography.
+Anyway, that is enough for all of you that are new to video.
+We will cover all this and more in greater detail as this section grows so for now, learn to use and enjoy capturing video footage using our tips at All Things Photography.